The Search for New Voting Technology

 34 Min read time

-America's voting technologies are gravely inefficient and unreliable, but solving these problems may be considerably less complicated and less expensive than many politicians and industry leaders have indicated.
+America's voting technologies are gravely inefficient, but solutions are less complicated than many politicians have indicated.

 Two weeks after the 2000 general elections in the United States, I participated in a discussion of the elections with a group of visiting Italian politicians and businessmen.
 The discussion put me in an awkward position as an American political scientist.
 The standard forecasting models, which had predicted a substantial Gore victory, had missed this election by a mile.
 To make matters worse, the election was still unresolved.
 Events in Florida had drifted into the uncharted waters of a ballot recount in a presidential election.
 The Italian visitors had lots of questions: What exactly went wrong in Florida?
 How would this be resolved?
 Would the United States face a constitutional crisis?
 Are contested elections a common problem in America?
 Why do we have so many election lawyers?